-A broad Continuing Professional Development programme which is accessed by all staff.
-All staff receive comprehensive and on-going statutory training in meeting the care and medical needs of our children/young people, including keeping them safe.
-Mandatory training includes safeguarding, manual handling, behaviour management and seizure management.
 The five annual training days are used to further extend staff knowledge and expertise and to work collectively on areas of whole school improvement.
 All teachers and teaching assistants undergo yearly appraisal procedures which celebrate their strengths and identify training opportunities which may be needed.
-Who to contact about my child's learning and EHCP , , , , , , , , , , , , , , , , , , , , Who to contact if you have concerns about your child How are young people consulted about their education Arrangements for complaints being made to the governing body if a parent feels that the provision within the school is not meeting the child's needs staff team about concerns relating to provision in the first instance, however should they feel that they are still not happy with the school's response, the school's complaints procedure can then be followed.
-How the governing body involves other support services in providing support for pupils EHCP's Supporting pupils with transition to either another school adulthood that are available.
+Who to contact about my child's learning and EHCP Class leads will be able to answer questions about your child's learning, if you have questions relating to provision and their EHCP there are two SENCo's in the school, Mrs Penny Derries and Miss Lee Waugh who can be contacted by phone on 01289 306 390.
+Who to contact if you have concerns about your child If you have any concerns about your child that you feel the class lead cannot answer please contact either the Deputy Headteacher Miss Lee Waugh or the Headteacher Mrs Penny Derries, they are contactable on 01289 306 390.
+How are young people consulted about their education We are very careful to ensure that young people are part of the process of planning for their learning and making choices for the future.
+We involve careers guidance through an independent adviser from Year 9 onwards, we support our young people to voice their hopes and dreams for the future, through which ever method of communication that they may use.
+We ask them when appropriate to contribute to their annual review and to say what has worked well and what they think has not gone as well.
+We do not involve young people if they do not wish to or if this would not be appropriate due to their complex needs, in these cases we try and represented them using pictures to show what they enjoy and what they have been doing.
+Arrangements for complaints being made to the governing body if a parent feels that the provision within the school is not meeting the child's needs We have a robust complaints procedure that can be accessed on the website.
+We hope that parents would speak to the staff team about concerns relating to provision in the first instance, however should they feel that they are still not happy with the school's response, the school's complaints procedure can then be followed.
+How the governing body involves other support services in providing support for pupils EHCP's All our pupils have EHCP's the governing body supports the school to ensure that all pupils have access to the correct support services at a level that the school can afford.
+Supporting pupils with transition to either another school or to adulthood We work with parents and pupils to plan for the young people's next steps, we have detailed information regarding this on our website, this includes a flow chart that explains routes and destinations, this also has hyperlinks to the providers that are available.
 We ensure that the parents are able to visit the different providers and that the young people can attend transitional visits to their new provider to ensure that they feel comfortable when they leave school.